qiuxiafei/zk-web/README.md

 ## TODO
 * User Access Control - Let administrator add/delete/edit nodes, and others has read-only permission.
-* Data Format - Format json, xml, and so on.
+* Data Format - Format json, xml and so on.

 ## License